circleci/circleci-docs/jekyll/_docs/capybara-timeout.md

 ## Unable to upgrade?

-If you are unable to upgrade to the newest version of `selenium-webdriver` you will need to downgrade firefox in order for the two to be compatible.
+If you are unable to upgrade to the newest version of `selenium-webdriver` you will need to downgrade Firefox in order for the two to be compatible.

-First, you will need to figure out which exact version of firefox is compatible for you.
+First, you will need to figure out which exact version of Firefox is compatible for you.
 The [CHANGELOG](https://github.com/SeleniumHQ/selenium/blob/master/rb/CHANGES) is a good start.

 Essentially, you will need to replace the `firefox` command on the server to go to the old version.